EENI Global Business School

 1. Taiwan has trade agreements with Honduras and El Salvador, Guatemala, Nicaragua, and Panama

-2. China-Costa Rica FTA
+2. China-Costa Rica Agreement

-3. Singapore-Panama FTA
+3. Singapore-Panama Agreement

 Other Economic Institutions and Organizations related to the integration in Latin America.